liamfitz85/CPSC449-Project/README.md

 .cfg files contain environment variables for each specific microservice.
 --descriptions.cfg has a test variable you can see by running foreman start and browse to the descriptions http://localhost:port/

+# See documentation file for how to use the api